-The Company's revenue from operations has increased by 30% to Rs.
-13,168.74 lakh in FY2021-22 from Rs.
-10,160.07 lakh in FY2020-21.
-The strong growth was driven by the new client additions along with expansion in business from existing customers.
-The demand for BPM services is increasing as the economy opened up and every sector is focusing on winning new customers and making their existing customers experience delightful.
+Revenue from operations increased to Rs.
+14,025.47 lakh in the year under review from Rs.
+13,168.74 lakh in the previous year registering a growth of 7%.

+This growth was driven by the new client additions along with expansion in business from existing customers.
+The demand for BPM services is increasing as every sector in the economy is focusing on winning new customers and making their existing customers experience delightful.
 We would be the biggest beneficiaries of the fastest growing Indian economy as the demand for our services is directly proportionate to growth in the service sector.